LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/StatisticsSyllabus.md

 Instructor:

-Number of hours:to be defined
+Number of hours: 16 hours of classes over one month (~24 hours of total work)

 Number of ECTS: to be defined